 Do you offer SIEM / centralised logging for Dubai SMBs?

 Yes - Microsoft Sentinel for Microsoft 365-shop clients, Wazuh open-source for cost-sensitive deployments, or Splunk for enterprise.
-Standard SIEM setup AED 8,000 to AED 30,000 plus AED 1,500 to AED 8,000 monthly.
+Standard SIEM setup Request a quote plus Request a quote monthly.

 What's the difference between SOC 2 and ISO 27001 for Dubai businesses?